evervault/template-hello-cage/README.md

 ## Getting started with Evervault

-Evervault consists of two parts, encrypting your data at source, using either our Node SDK, or Browser and React SDKs and then sending that encrypted data to a cage to be processed securely.
+Evervault consists of two parts, encrypting your data at source, using either our Node SDK, or Browser and React SDKs and then sending that encrypted data to a Cage to be processed securely.

 This Cage takes a payload that should contain a `name` key.
-Running the cage is very simple.
+Running the Cage is very simple.

 ## The steps
 1. Encrypt your data at source, using either the Node SDK or Browser and React SDKs.
-2. Process the encrypted data in a cage
+2. Process the encrypted data in a Cage

 ### Encrypting at source
 ```javascript